apollo

 FAQs

 Avva 250mg Tablet SR is used as an adjunct in the treatment of epilepsy.
-It inhibits the carbonic anhydrase enzyme; this helps retard abnormal, excessive discharge from central nervous system neurons, thereby helps treat seizures.
+It inhibits the carbonic anhydrase enzyme; this helps retard abnormal, excessive discharge from central nervous system neurons, thereby helping treat seizures.

 Avva 250mg Tablet SR promotes diuresis of abnormal fluid retention due to congestive heart failure.
 Fluid retention or oedema is the accumulation of fluid in the body tissues.